symmy596/SurfinPy/docs/source/README.rst

 Usage
 -----

-A full list of examples can be found in the examples folder of the git repository, these include both the Python scripts needed to generate each plot, and jupyter notebook tutorials which combine the full theory with code examples.
+A full list of examples can be found in the examples folder of the git repository, these include jupyter notebook tutorials which combine the full theory with code examples.

 Installation
 ------------